 Filers who are not prepared to file entries/entry summaries in ACE on Nov.
 1 will face significant delays in cargo processing that will affect therelease of goods at the border since entries/entry summaries not filed in ACE will be filed as paper transactions and CBP ports of entry are not currently prepared to handle an increase in the volume of paper transactions.
 CBP therefore continues to urge filers to prepare for this transition by ensuring their ABI software vendors have made the changes needed to allow transactions to be filed in ACE.
 CBP recently noted that only 3.9 percent of entries and 47.6 percent of entry summaries are currently being filed in ACE.
 While some in the trade community believe these statistics suggest that the Nov.
 1 deadline may be pushed back, CBP officials have given no indication of any such delay.

 Partner Government Agencies

 PGA data required at the time of entry and/or entry summary, including supplemental data required to effect release, must also be submitted to ACE as of Nov.
 1 (with some exceptions – see below).
 The following PGAs have been identified as having requirements at the time of entry/entry summary that must be accounted for in order to the meet the Nov.
 1 filing deadline.
-A list of the PGA forms that will be required on Nov.
-1 and the mechanism through which they must be submitted is now available here.

 Department of Agriculture